milvus-io/milvus/docs/design_docs/root_coordinator_recovery_on_power_failure.md

 ### 2.9 Register service in etcd

 1. `RootCoord` needs to register itself with etcd when it starts.
-2. The registration should include IP address, port, its own id, global incremental timestamp.
+2. The registration should include IP address, port, its own id and global incremental timestamp.

 ### 2.10 Remove the code related to Proxy service